iakwings/mkdmg/ReadMe.txt

     --no-compression  Keep the image data uncompressed.

 NOTE
-    THIS PROGRAM ONLY WORK ON MAC OS.
+    THIS PROGRAM ONLY WORKS ON MAC OS.